LTUC/amman-dotnet-401d2/Curriculum/Class29/LAB.md

 - Register the policy with dependency injection by giving it a lifecycle attribution

 **User Story 2:** Another claim based policy is to only allow people to certain parts of the site if a specific claim exists.
 It doesn't necessarily matter the value of the claim, just that they have it attached to their profile.
 An example could be "Any user who has the claim of "LovesCats" can access a specific part of the site that is specific to cat lovers.
+Provide a link on your hompage to this custom page

 **User Story 3:** This is essentially just a Shopping page.
 This is where the user can browse the store.
 This can be a "ShopController" and it will display all the possible products that currently exist in the inventory.